msmiley/clusterizer/README.md

 ## Usage

 Look at `test_modules/module1.coffee` for an example module.
 Modules need to inherit from `Clusterized` and implement at least a `process(callback)` function.
-The class name (or constructor function name if in js) is irrelevant as long as it is exported as shown below.
+The class name (or constructor function name if in js) is irrelevant as long as it is a module-level export as shown below.

 ```coffee
 { Clusterized } = require 'clusterizer'